codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-lending.md

 **Action required: moderate**

-While Codat handles the initial connection to Xero via the Codat Link UI, Xero also requires that you enable your user to manage this connection on an ongoing basis.
+Xero requires that users can manage the connection between Codat and Xero on an ongoing basis.

 The easiest way to do this is by implementing Codat's [Connections SDK](https://docs.codat.io/auth-flow/optimize/connection-management) into your front end.
 This follows best practice and complies with all of Xero's connection requirements.

 ### 4. Branding and naming